Illustrations by Rozalina Burkova

 Animation by Alex Kuzoian

-Kevin Esvelt is an assistant professor at MIT Media Lab.
-He’s credited as the first person to describe how CRISPR gene drives could be used to stably change the traits of populations in the wild.
+Kevin Esvelt is an assistant professor at MIT Media Lab, where he leads the Sculpting Evolution Group in exploring evolutionary and ecological engineering.
+He’s credited as the first person to describe how CRISPR gene drives could be used to change the traits of populations in the wild.
 He has a PhD in biochemistry from Harvard.